ProfessionalLinuxUsersGroup/course-books/docs/pcae/u1lab.md

    echo $SHELL
    ```

-4. Loop over your target servers #Use your target servers
+4. Loop over your target servers (use your target servers).
    ```bash linenums="1"
    for server in target1-1 target1-2; do timeout 10 ssh svc_ansible@$server 'uptime'; done
    ```
    Enter your password for the `svc_ansible` user from the lab guide.
+    - If doing the lab on Killercoda, your target servers are `controlplane` and `node01`.
+    - If in the ProLUG lab environment, check the [lab guide](./lab-guide.md) for
+      your target servers.

 ### Python Execution